marcopxt/AGBT2025/README.md

 **GS**: A breeding program were the 80 crosses randomly assigned after a selection of top indivduals (truncated genomic selection followed by randomly generation of a mating plan).
 The genomic model here used targeted only additive effects.

 **GPCP**: genomic prediction of cross-performance scenario.
 The individuals candidates to crosses were coming from the first clonal phase and all possible combinations were estimated.
-We used SimpleMating (Peixoto et al. 2024) to predict genomic prediction of cross-performance of each cross, as follows:
+We used SimpleMating to predict genomic prediction of cross-performance of each cross, as follows: